- No matter what they are called, dark spots are a result of melanin production.

 Extended pigmentation that can cover a whole area of your face.
 It comes in patches and can vary in color, from dark brown to light yellow.
 Melasma can be induced by sun exposure and also hormonal changes.

-Dark marks are due to post-inflammatory discoloration
+Dark spots due to post-inflammatory discoloration

-These marks can develop from:
+These spots can develop from:

 Another sign of our skin’s stress response mechanism, wound marks are lodged melanin production due to inflammation in the skin.
-When we develop a wound, the body produces melanin as a concreted response of cell damage, resulting in dark marks on the surface of the skin.
+When we develop a wound, the body produces melanin as a concreted response of cell damage, resulting in dark spots on the surface of the skin.

 Read more for solutions on how you can reduce the appearance of dark marks on your face.